Apple Watch Series 11

 • 4.1

-Button and gesture controls are mostly useful, especially Digital Crown, side button, Double Tap, and Wrist Flick, though runners miss a dedicated lap button.
+Controls are mostly useful, especially the crown, side button, Double Tap, and wrist flick, but runners disliked the lack of a dedicated lap or Action button.

 based on 2 reviews